wp-plugins/bublaa-embeddable-forums/readme.txt

 Bublaa adds unique real-time discussions to your website.
 It combines forums and comments so that you are able to build a discussion community like never before on one platform.
 The plugin comes with three tools that work seamlessly together in real-time.

 = bublaa forum =
 Embed a forum into your site with bublaa forum.
 The unique interface makes it easy to navigate and have real-time discussions.
-See a live demo [here - http://bublaa.com/plugins/forum/].
+See a live demo [here](http://bublaa.com/plugins/forum/).

 = bublaa comments =
 Connect articles and your forum with bublaa comments.
 Write beautiful comments with rich text, pictures and video.
-See a live demo [here - http://bublaa.com/plugins/comments/].
+See a live demo [here](http://bublaa.com/plugins/comments/).

 = bublaa activity =
 Display active discussions on any page with bublaa activity widget.
 Drive even more people to the discussions.
-See a live demo [here - http://bublaa.com/plugins/activity/].
+See a live demo [here](http://bublaa.com/plugins/activity/).

 With bublaa you can stop worrying about WordPress updates because your forum and comments are hosted with us.
 All public forums and comments are organized into a bublaa network that allows you to attract more people to your discussions and website.